 - Set up sinking funds

-I hope you found this post helpful.
+I hope you found this post helpful in learning how to start saving half your income.
 You can do this!
 I believe in you!

 If you have any questions or comments, please don’t hesitate to reach out to me.
 I love hearing from you!